CreatorDev/openwrt-old/README.md

         pistachio # sf probe 1:0

-2. Obtain an IP address:
+2. Obtain an IP address (only needed if you are using TFTP server to load the image):

         pistachio # dhcp